MicroBIM-DevTeam/MicroBIM.Docs.io/index.md

 - Always include **XML documentation** for public members.
 - Use **expression-bodied members** for simple one-liners when appropriate.

-**Tools**: All code must be auto-formatted using the IDE’s code formatting tools (e.g., Visual Studio or Rider).
+**Tools**: All code must be auto-formatted using the IDE's code formatting tools (e.g., Visual Studio or Rider).
 Consider using `.editorconfig` to enforce formatting.

 ---